Dementia-Systems-Biology/CEAM/README.md

 4. Extract the relevant resulting figures or table

 # Workflow of the Tool
-The methylation cell type enrichment tool is based on an over-representation analysis framework.
+mCEA is based on an over-representation analysis framework.
 Therefore, cell type-specific CpG sets were constructed focusing on intermediately methylated CpGs within each cell type.
 Moreover, multiple sets per cell type were constructed as different specificity levels:

 High-specificity: intermediate methylation value in only one cell type